-Scan the QR code to link to further information on the best way to plan for your walk.
+Scan the QR code to link on the best way to plan for your walk.

 NATIONAL PARKS INFORMATION The National Parks and Wildlife Services SA offers all you need to know for exploring the outback.
-Book and pay online your entry fees, camping fees and Desert Park Passes, all before you leave home, as internet
+Book and pay online your entry fees, all before you leave home, as internet access can be limited.